w3c-cg/threat-modeling/models/decentralized-identities.md

 ## What are we going to do about it?

 Countermeasures/Features:
-- **[Blinded Signature](http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF)**:  is a type of digital signature for which the content of the message is concealed before it is signed.
+- **[Signature Blinding](http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF)**:  is a type of digital signature for which the content of the message is concealed before it is signed.
 With Public-Private Key Cryptography, the signature can be correlated with who signed it, specifically to their public key (and this is an important feature if we think about when we want to be sure of the sender when using GPG).
 Zero-knowledge cryptographic methods do not reveal the actual signature.
 Instead, with ZKP, we can send cryptographic proof of signature without providing the verifier with any other information about who signed.
 Thus protecting the public key of the holder.
 - **[Selective disclosure](http://www.links.org/files/selective-disclosure.pdf)**:  is the ability to show only a part (claim) of the credential and not all of it or show only possession of that credential. as needed in the context of the transaction.
 For example, we can show only the date of birth rather than the entire driver's license where it is contained.
 This allows us to minimize the data sent to the verifier further.
 - **[Predicate Proofs and Range Proof](https://arxiv.org/pdf/2401.08196)**: is the ability to respond to a boolean assertion (true-false) to a specific request, and it is an additional step for privacy and minimization.
 For example, if we say we are of age, I don't have to show just the date of birth but compute the answer.
 - **Anonymous Revocation**: A credential has its life cycle: it is issued, it is used, and then it can be revoked for various reasons.
 Therefore, a verifier must be able to verify whether the credential has been revoked, but this must be done without allowing the ability to correlate information about other revoked credentials.
 There are different Techniques: